 When rich investment banker Franklin Glass is murdered, his young trophy wife, Luna, stands to gain his entire fortune, as long as Franklin’s son, Carlton, doesn’t get in the way.
 Luna tries to frame Carlton for murder, but when that fails, she has him killed instead.
 When Luna winds up killing the assassin, her devious plot quickly unravels.
 Batman chases her down and Luna tries to kill herself, eventually getting gunned down by police anyway.

-–FLASHBACK: After Bruce petitions the FBI to investigate Penguin’s dirty business dealings, the latter hires a sniper to kill the former on the golf course (as seen through flashback in The Brave and The Bold Vol. 3 #13).
+–FLASHBACK: From The Brave and The Bold Vol. 3 #13.
+After Bruce petitions the FBI to investigate Penguin’s dirty business dealings, the latter hires a sniper to kill the former on the golf course.
 Of course, the assassination attempt fails.
 Don’t forget, Penguin now reluctantly works for Johnny Stitches’ Gotham faction of Intergang, but still has his own secret criminal ventures on the side.

 –Vixen: Return of the Lion #1